 Similarly, someone who is domiciled in the UK but owns property in another country could be liable for Inheritance Tax for their foreign assets in the UK but also attract tax in the country in which the property is situated.

 In some situations, there may be a tax treaty in place with the country which may help alleviate your tax liability.
-We can provide detailed further advice in relation to this and whether you have any options for reducing your tax liability.
+Our international inheritance legal team can provide detailed further advice in relation to this and whether you have any options for reducing your tax liability.

 Why choose Judicare for advice about foreign Wills?

-- Our legal team are skilled in both UK law and the laws of the country you are dealing with.
+Our foreign Wills team are skilled in both UK law and the laws of the country you are dealing with.
 This means you only have to instruct one lawyer for your foreign Wills needs and we can help you create Wills in both the UK and abroad.

-- We speak English – when it comes to Wills and probate advice you should never take the chance of instructing a lawyer who doesn’t speak fluent English.
-As we’re based in the UK, we speak English as our primary language.
+We speak English – when it comes to Wills and probate advice you should never take the chance of instructing a lawyer who doesn’t speak fluent English.
+As Judicare is based in the UK, we speak English as our primary language, with no unnecessary legal jargon.